jakewvincent/mkdnflow.nvim/README.md

 </p>
 <p align=center><img src="https://camo.githubusercontent.com/dba3dd4ec5c0640974a4dad6acdef2e5fe9ef9eee3160ff309aa40dcb091b956/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f6c75612d2532333243324437322e7376673f267374796c653d666c6174266c6f676f3d6c7561266c6f676f436f6c6f723d7768697465"></p>
 <p align=center>
-   <a href="#-features">Features</a> / <a href="#-installation">Installation</a> / <a href="#%EF%B8%8F-configuration">Config</a> / <a href="#-commands-and-default-mappings">Commands & mappings</a> / <a href="#%EF%B8%8F-to-do">To do</a> / <a href="#-recent-changes">Recent changes</a> / <a href="#-links">Links</a>
+   <a href="#-features">Features</a> / <a href="#-installation">Installation</a> / <a href="#-starting-a-notebook">Starting a notebook</a> / <a href="#%EF%B8%8F-configuration">Config</a> / <a href="#-commands-and-default-mappings">Commands & mappings</a> / <a href="#%EF%B8%8F-to-do">To do</a> / <a href="#-recent-changes">Recent changes</a> / <a href="#-links">Links</a>
 </p>

 ## 📝 Description

-This plugin is designed for the *fluent* navigation of notebooks/journals/wikis written in [markdown](https://markdownguide.org).
-It is a set of functions and mappings to those functions which make it easy to navigate and manipulate markdown notebooks/journals/wikis in Neovim.
+This plugin is designed for the *fluent* navigation of notebooks (AKA "wikis") written in [markdown](https://markdownguide.org).
+It is a set of functions and mappings to those functions which make it easy to navigate and manipulate markdown notebooks in Neovim.
 The original goal of Mkdnflow was to replicate some features from [Vimwiki](https://github.com/vimwiki/vimwiki) in Lua instead of Vimscript, but my current goal for this project is to make this plugin as useful as possible for anyone using Neovim who maintains a set of markdown notes and wishes to efficiently navigate those notes and keep them organized and connected.

 I keep tabs on the project's [issues](https://github.com/jakewvincent/mkdnflow.nvim/issues) and appreciate feature requests, suggestions, and bug reports.
 If you'd like to contribute to the plugin, fork this repo and submit a [pull request](https://github.com/jakewvincent/mkdnflow.nvim/pulls) with your changes or additions.
 If you need Lua resources, see [this page](https://neovim.io/doc/lua-resources/) for a starting point or run `:h lua` or `:h api` in Neovim.